Key Takeaways

 Smart HVAC: The New Industry Standard

 As the HVAC industry trend shifts toward smart technology, homeowners are increasingly investing in advanced climate control solutions that enhance sustainability and reduce energy consumption.
-A recent study found that nearly 64% of Americans are actively seeking out sustainable products and are willing to pay a premium for them.

 Smart Thermostats